Chatbot Developer on goLance vs. Upwork

 What if I want to switch a Chatbot Developer from Upwork to goLance?

 If you have an existing relationship with a Chatbot Developer from Upwork, both platforms allow off-platform engagements after the initial hire.
-Many teams move their best Upwork freelancers to goLance to eliminate the buyer fee — same freelancer, lower total cost.
+Many teams move their best Upwork freelancers to goLance to cut total platform fees from 15% down to a single shareable 7.95% — same freelancer, lower total cost out of the engagement.

 Hire your Chatbot Developer on goLance — and save